zack-kyria/Swirlix-Public/readme.md

 ## Requirements
 - API token from https://scrappey.com
+  - It's 3rd party API, not associated with U#
   - You can get a free day of Swirlix use for email activation
   - Whole month should be under 4€
   - No accounts details are sent to external API